brendonsoto/dotfiles_orig/meine_zettlekasten/monoid.md

 :monoid:

 A monoid is a type class used to combine things.

+Haskell from First Principles mentions it may be better to think of this type class as a way to reduce a set of values into a single value as opposed to combining.
+HFFP's example involves the `All` data type imported from `Data.Monoid` which wraps a monoid around the `Bool` type using `False` as the identity structure.

 It is very similar to the [semigroup](semigroup) type class.
 The monoid class has three things to implement (as opposed to semigroup's `<>`):
 - `mempty`